ExitValue.ai

 HVAC business with $4M revenue and $580K EBITDA in Phoenix, AZ

-Why ChatGPT misses it: ChatGPT averages across all training-data ranges (3-5x EBITDA) without distinguishing PE-platform vs individual buyers — actual market spread is 1.5x to 2x for the same business.
+Why ChatGPT misses it: ChatGPT can't access recently disclosed home-services M&A. It averages across all buyer types without distinguishing PE-platform vs individual buyers - and the actual market spread between those two buyer pools is substantial for the same business.

 Run this with the engine →